2020dream/HikeSeedFrontend/README.md

 written next to Flaticon Contents, if it's not possible, the attribution must be placed in the credits or acknowledgements section.

+You are required to display the message “Powered by Dark Sky” that links to https://darksky.net/poweredby/ somewhere prominent in your app or service.
+If attribution isn't for you, email sales@darksky.net for details about white labeling.

 This project was bootstrapped with [Create React Native App](https://github.com/react-community/create-react-native-app).

 Below you'll find information about performing common tasks.
 The most recent version of this guide is available [here](https://github.com/react-community/create-react-native-app/blob/master/react-native-scripts/template/README.md).